vinaykumar-kayyur/sonic-buildimage/src/sonic-yang-models/doc/Configuration.md

 ### VXLAN

 VXLAN_TUNNEL holds the VTEP source ip configuration.
 VXLAN_TUNNEL_MAP holds the vlan to vni and vni to vlan mapping configuration.
+VXLAN_EVPN_NVO holds the VXLAN_TUNNEL object to be used for BGP-EVPN discovered tunnels.

 ```
 {